MyPortugalHoliday.com

 November is the surfing season in the western Algarve, and the town of Sagres has a great surfing vibe along with some amazing surfing beaches.

-Some good ideas for activities in November include hiking along the Praia do Vale de Centeanes trail, joining boat tour from Albufeira or Vilamoura (when the seas are calm!), cycling the quiet roads around Burgau or Tavira
+Some good ideas for activities in November include hiking along the Sete Vales Suspensos trail, joining boat tour from Albufeira or Vilamoura (when the seas are calm!), cycling the quiet roads around Burgau or Tavira.

 November is a popular season for golfing holidays in the Algarve, there is bright, dry weather but without the intense summer heat – November is also much cheap for golf than in September and October when prices are at their highest.
 Vilamoura is a good base for a golfing holiday.